feathersjs/docs/api/authentication/oauth1.md

 This module contains 2 core pieces:

-1. The main entry function
+1. The main initialization function
 2. The `Verifier` class

 ## Configuration